 He was preceded in death by his parents; and his two sons, James Carlton Peyton and James William Peyton.
 He is survived by his loving wife of 59 years, Bonnie Peyton; their three daughters, Charlotte S. McKeon (Tom) of Colorado Springs, CO; Carla J. Peyton of Perth, Australia; and Cara A. Peyton of San Pablo, CA; their five grandchildren, Susan Hill, Ashley McMurphy (Jacob), Jennifer Hill, Tommy McKeon and Alexandria Carriere; three great-grandchildren, Monica Lopez, Ezekiel McMurphy and Alexia McMurphy; his two sisters, Peggy Joy Sweesy and Barbara Ann Smith; and his brother, David R. Peyton.

 Cremation arrangements are under the direction of Humphrey Funeral Service.
 The family will hold a memorial service at 1pm on Saturday, June 8th, 2019 at Guernsey Baptist Church in Hope, AR.
 Brother Charles Jones will officiate.
 Interment will be at Memory Gardens in Hope, AR.

-To send flowers to James (Jim) William Peyton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James (Jim) William Peyton, please visit our floral store.